 API-Based Services Architecture

-The new gold standard, API-based services architecture, is often referred to as a headless architecture.
+The new gold standard for an eCommerce platform migration, is a API-based services architecture, which is often referred to as a headless architecture.

 This is because a “headless” platform separates the front-end (or the “head”) and back-end systems.
 Each system can function independently of one another, allowing the front-end content presentation layer to stand apart from the back-end content management system (CMS).